-But why do I even need this thing?
-After all, I can burn calories, exercise, and stand up all I want without it.
-The answer, of course, is that this tool keeps me on track.
-It reminds me of my goals, rewards me when I achieve them (it makes a nice sound), and tracks my progress.
+But why do we even need these things?
+After all, one can burn calories, exercise, and stand up all without a silly device.
+The answer, of course, is that these tools keep us on track.
+It reminds us of our goals, rewards us when we achieve them (it makes a nice sound), and tracks our overall progress.

-Best of all, it keeps me consistent.
-I don’t go weeks or months doing nothing and then try to “catch up” by exercising 10 hours straight in a single day (upcoming college reunions notwithstanding).
+Best of all, they keep us consistent.
+We (generally) don’t go weeks or months doing nothing and then try to “catch up” by exercising 10 hours straight in a single day.

 Interestingly, when it comes to biopharma annual planning or drug commercialization, that’s essentially what many people do.
 They check out during the summer, and when the vacations are over and the kids are back in school, it’s a mad scramble to plan, execute, and use what remains of this year’s budget in Q4.
 Meanwhile, finance is already knocking on the door asking about next year’s plans.